MarritL/MarritLeenstrapset62/REPORT.md

 The app supports four main functionalities:
 1) Mangage user account
 2) Keep track whether user ate vegetarian at given day
-3) Scoreboard of user and community as a whole
+3) Scoreboard user and community as a whole
 4) Supply user with daily recipes

 All four functionalities will now be described seperately, together with the related code.